flowchart TD

 210.2.2 2.2 Practical Considerations

 Early stopping consumes data because the validation split cannot also serve as training data, though a final retraining pass on the union of train and validation sets can recover that budget.
-The chief advantage is that a single training run sweeps the effective regularization strength along the optimization trajectory, so the practitioner obtains the regularization path for free rather than running a separate experiment per value of \(\lambda\).
+The chief advantage is that a single training run sweeps the effective regularization strength along the optimization trajectory, so the practitioner obtains the entire regularization path for free rather than running a separate experiment per value of \(\lambda\).
+Pitfalls to watch for are a noisy validation curve, which argues for a larger patience or a smoothed criterion, and a validation set too small to estimate generalization reliably, which makes the stopping point itself high variance.

 \[ q_k = (1 - \epsilon)\,\mathbb{1}[k = y] + \frac{\epsilon}{K}, \]

-so a small probability mass \(\epsilon / K\) is assigned to every class.
+so a small probability mass \(\epsilon / K\) is assigned to every class and the true class receives \(1 - \epsilon + \epsilon/K\).

 210.3.2 3.2 Representation Geometry

 Smoothing also reshapes the penultimate layer.
 With hard labels, examples of a class can spread arbitrarily far along the direction of their class weight vector.
-Smoothing encourages examples of the same class to cluster in tight, equidistant groups relative to the templates of other classes, producing more compact within class representations.
-A documented caveat is that this tighter clustering can erase fine grained relational information between classes, which degrades knowledge distillation when a label smoothed network is used as the teacher.
+Smoothing encourages examples of the same class to cluster in tight groups that sit at roughly equal distances from the templates of all other classes, producing more compact within class representations.
+A documented caveat is that this tighter clustering erases fine grained relational information between classes.
+That information is exactly what a teacher transfers in knowledge distillation, so a label smoothed network is a measurably worse teacher even when it is a more accurate classifier.
+Use label smoothing freely for a deployed classifier, but turn it off when training a network whose soft outputs will supervise a student.

 210.4 4.
 Data Augmentation as Regularization